 12 Jesus says to them, "Come and dine."
 And none of the disciples dare ask him, "Who are you?" knowing that it was the Lord.
 13 Jesus then comes and takes the bread and gives it to them, and likewise the fish.
 14 This is now the third time that Jesus showed himself to his disciples after he had risen from the dead.

-15 So when they had dined, Jesus says to Simon Peter, "Simon son of Jonas, do you love me more than these?"
+15 So when they had dined, Jesus says to Simon Peter, "Simon son of Jonah, do you love me more than these?"
 He says to him, "Yes, Lord.
 You know that I love you."
 He says to him, "Feed my lambs."
-16 He says to him again the second time, "Simon son of Jonas, do you love me?"
+16 He says to him again the second time, "Simon son of Jonah, do you love me?"
 He says to him, "Yes, Lord.
 You know that I love you."
 He says to him, "Feed my sheep."
-17 He says to him the third time, "Simon son of Jonas, do you love me?"
+17 He says to him the third time, "Simon son of Jonah, do you love me?"
 Peter was grieved because he said to him the third time, "Do you love me?"
 And he said to him, "Lord, you know all things.
 You know that I love you."
 Jesus says to him, "Feed my sheep.
 18 Truly, truly, I say to you, when you were young, you girt yourself and walked where you wished, but when you are old, you shall stretch forth your hands and another shall gird you and carry you where you do not wish."
 19 He spoke this signifying by what death he should glorify God.
 And when he had spoken this, he says to him, "Follow me."

 20 Then Peter turning about, sees the disciple whom Jesus loved following (who also leaned on his chest at supper and said, "Lord, who is he who betrays you?").
 21 Peter, seeing him, says to Jesus, "Lord, and what shall this man do?"
 22 Jesus says to him, "If I wish that he tarries until I come, what is that to you?
 Follow me."
 23 Then this saying went abroad among the brothers, that this disciple should not die.
 Yet Jesus did not say to him that he shall not die, but, "If I wish that he tarries until I come, what is that to you?"